faceyneck/faceyneck.github.io/_posts/rants/2022-12-28-deathday-candles.markdown

 I know most people consider blowing out candles on a birthday cake to be an act of celebration.

-I don't have in recent memory been able to understand this.
+I don't have a recent memory of being able to understand this.
 It seems to me like a representation of the death of one's life; each candle being blown out representing one more year gone, and pre-emptively blowing out a candle for the year ahead.

 Is this the *correct* way to interperet blowing out candles?
 Probably-fucking-not, but it is the fucked up way I look at things.